Licensed to practice in North Carolina and accepts 8 insurances. Specializes in ADHD, Autism, Trauma and PTSD and 9 more.

 Feminist

-I believe that many issues women face stem not from personal shortcomings, but from systemic oppression.
-Thus, I look at many presenting symptoms in women through an intersectional feminist lens and encourage my clients to see personal healing and growth as both a personal and political act.
+I believe that many issues faced by women and gender diverse individuals face stem not from personal shortcomings, but from a system that offers unequal opportunity and is rooted in violence and extraction.
+Thus, I look at many presenting symptoms through an intersectional feminist lens and encourage my clients to see personal healing and growth as both a personal and political act.
+Feminist therapy focuses on empowerment, and by asking clients to take responsibilty for only what they're responsible for, not for things outside of their individual control.

 Eclectic

-Each client is unique and thus, no single approach will be effective for everyone.
-I often integrate approaches from DBT, somatic therapies, solution-focused therapy, and narrative therapy, among others.
+Each client is unique so single approach will be effective for everyone.
+I often integrate approaches from psychodynamic therapy, relational approaches, DBT, somatic therapies, solution-focused therapy, and narrative therapy.